-A large number of elective courses allows students to tailor their education to meet personal and professional goals, and complementary skills like problem-solving and team work are emphasised in many of the courses, as is written and oral communication.
-The courses are therefore, to a large degree, based on seminars and project assignments as a complement to traditional lectures.
+A large number of elective courses allows students to tailor their education to meet personal and professional goals, and complementary skills such as problem-solving and team work are emphasised in many of the courses, as is written and oral communication.
+The courses are, therefore, to a large degree based on seminars and project assignments as a complement to traditional lectures.

-Chemical engineers with a profile towards energy and environment are very attractive for many different branches of industry – such as suppliers of energy and chemicals, the pulp and paper industry, the vehicle industry and in companies specialising in environmental issues like the recycling of materials.
+Chemical engineers with a profile towards energy and the environment are very attractive for many different branches of industry – such as suppliers of energy and chemicals, the pulp and paper industry, the vehicle industry and in companies specialising in environmental issues such as the recycling of materials.

 Our engineers can be found in traditional Swedish industry, in small start-up companies, consultant companies, governmental institutions, research institutes and universities.
 The need for engineers with the competence offered by the programme will continue to be great in the future.